danherbert-io/elide-for-laravel/docs/installation.md

 ### Create a root template

 Elide needs a root template for rendering a full-page response.
+This is comparable to the `resources/views/app.blade.php` file with the Laravel Inertia + React/Vue starter kits.

-By default, this is `/resources/views/app.blade.php`.
+By default, Elide looks for `/resources/views/app.blade.php`.

 It might look something like this: